andreypostal/shared-wallet-contract/README.md

-# shared_wallet_solidity
+# Shared wallet

-Learning how to implement smart contracts with solidty
+Just learning how to implement smart contracts with solidity, following along with some online courses.